TobitSoftware/chayns-toolkit/README.md

 npm i chayns-scripts -D
 ```

+The package provides the following commands:

+-   `chayns-scripts dev`
-This will make the `chayns-scripts dev`, `chayns-scripts build` and
+-   `chayns-scripts build`
-`chayns-scripts lint` commands available in your project.
+-   `chayns-scripts lint`

-We recommend adding your these scripts to your package.json:
+We recommend adding these to the scripts section of your package.json:

 ```json
 {